RobinKumar5986/wwwhisper/README.md

 systems.
 [Unprivileged
 installation](https://github.com/wrr/wwwhisper/blob/master/doc/unprivileged_install.md)
-is good for experiments, development or if you don't have administrative priviledged on the machine.
+is good for experiments, development or if you don't have administrative privileged on the machine.
 [System-wide installation](https://github.com/wrr/wwwhisper/blob/master/doc/system_wide_install.md) is recommended for more serious deployments.